Somnathdas/classic-online-book/README.md

 ## How to install

-node environment should avaliable , if not avalibel please install
+node environment should avaliable to your local system , if not avaliabel please install current node js stable version

 check installed node version using command `node -v` check installed npm  version using command `npm -v`

-Now go inside project folder and run bellow command `npm install`

-`npm start` to start dev server with hot reload, it's live on `localhost:3000`.
+Go to inside project folder and run  command `npm install` After installion done of node modules , run command `npm start` to start dev server with hot reload, it's live on `localhost:3000`.